gyf304/occupancy-sniffer/README.md

 ### Wi-Fi Authentication

 Currently WPA/WPA2 Enterprise is not supported.
 Fill in SSID at `WIFI_SSID` and password at `WIFI_PASSWORD`.
+Leave `WIFI_PASSWORD` as an empty string if encryption is not enabled.

 ### XTEA-CCM Encryption